 On a daily basis we come across various incidents in which we have to separate one substance from the another to make it useful.
 Various methods are available by which we can separate substances which are mixed together.
 Sedimentation is one of the simplest separation methods.
 It is an essential concept that needs to be understood.
 Its importance is unquestioned and plays a crucial role with archaeology.
 It is a natural process and can be explained as the building up of layers of small particles like sand or mud.
 Weight and sedimentation is much related.

 The process of sedimentation can be observed by a small experiment.
 Take a jar and fill it with garden variety mud, pour some water, shake well and keep it untouched for few minutes.
-In a while it can be noticed that the gravel and rocks have settled below, sand above and so on.
-Basically the garden variety mud has formed layers of soil based on varied .
+In a while it can be noticed that the gravel and rocks have settled below, stand above and so on.
+Basically the garden variety mud has formed layers of soil based on varied.

 Water treatment plants use the method of sedimentation to filter out unwanted particles from unclean water.
 Filtering through several layers of sand and soil, allowing certain sizes of particles to pass through.

-For detailed and elaborated information about various separation methods like winnowing, threshing, decantation, crystallisation filtration etc. and its uses download Byju’s-The Learning app from google playstore.
+For detailed and elaborated information about various separation methods like winnowing, threshing, decantation, crystallization filtration etc. and its uses download BYJU’S – The Learning app to google play store.